Ribbit-Network/ribbit-network-frog-hardware/README.md

 ## To Do List
 See the [Issues](https://github.com/keenanjohnson/ghg-gas-cloud/issues) section of this project for the work that I've currently scoped out to be done.
 Reach out to me if you are interested in helping out!

-## Project Lead
+## Developer
 Hi I'm [Keenan](https://www.keenanjohnson.com/) and I work on this project!
-Reach out if you are interested or want to support me in some way :)
+Reach out if you are interested or just want to chat.

+Consider supporting me on Ko-fi to help offset the costs of research and development of this project.
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W14VTU8)